YunzhouYang/ongoing_selection/README.md

     - BE method allowsd no missing genotypes and we have use BEAGLE4 to imputed the vcf files (you got from last step) before doing next step.
     - Use **getPhe4STCH_geno_DF_nofilterAFD05_add_GG6_3164Samples.R** to merge phenotype data with genotypes within the genomic regions detected in last two steps.
     - Use BE method stored in **Function_findTagSNPs_among3164Samples_noyj20_BW8_GG6.R** to find tag SNPs.

+  * **03 **Once you got he tag SNPs, extract them again from the STITCH-imputed AIL and BEAGLE4-imputed XWS41/50/53 datasets and phase them by BEAGLE4.
+Now, we got the haplotypes constituted of tag SNPs in tw files:
+    - xxx_tagSNPs_XWS_genoDF.txt (only LWS41/50/53 or HWS41/50/53 Samples genotyped at loci of tag SNPs)
+    - xxx_tagSNPs_AIL_genoDF.txt (3164 Samples genotyped at loci of tag SNPs)

+## Associations studies on effects of the haplotypes under ongoing selection on 56-day effects
+We put this part as an indepentd section although it was closely related to the last section.
+This was because we think this part was extremely important for the whole project structure.

+## Explained variance by all 149 tag SNPs form LWS and HWS lineages